 - The original version of "Tintin In The Land of The Black Gold" from 1940 was never finished and has never been republished again.
 Halfway a Cliffhanger scene were Tintin is tied up in the desert during a sand storm the Nazis occupied Belgium and Hergé's newspaper "Le Petit Vingtième" was cancelled.
 When Hergé started working again for "Le Soir" during the occupation he simply started new stories and only took up "Tintin and the Black Gold" until after the war.
 Yet even then he changed much of the plot.

 - Old Shame: Some old Tintin stories, especially "Tintin in the Land of the Soviets" and "Tintin in Congo" were created under influence of Hergé's magazine publisher, an ultraconservative priest named Norbert Wallez, who wanted Hergé to provide his young readers with educational propaganda warning the youth of the dangers of Soviet communism and praising Belgian colonialism in Congo.
 Hergé drew these very controversial stories without any documentation at all.
 He later dismissed these stories as being outdated and naïve.
+Later on "The Shooting Star" would attract severe criticism for having a Jewish villain and a very anti-Semitic joke about two Jewish moneylenders.
+Published during WW2 and in a Nazi mouthpiece it has always remained controversial even after Herge excised most of the anti-Semitic elements after the war.
+Unlike Soviets Herge never disowned it so YMMV if he saw it as an old shame or not.

 - Unintentional Period Piece: Hergé's work covers many events and social changes of the 20th century, including Soviet Russia, the 1920s gangster wars in Chicago, the Chinese-Japanese conflict of the 1930s, the 1930s Gran Chaco War in South America, the Cold War, space travel,...